 Don’t get hit with a bank holiday parking ticket

-This is because yellow lines are situated at locations where parked vehicles could be a hazard or cause an obstruction.
+But they must avoid parking on a yellow line.
+These restrictions still apply on bank holidays – because they cover locations where parked vehicles could be a hazard or cause an obstruction.

 Drivers who leave their cars in parking bays that are only partially available throughout the day should check the signs carefully to avoid staying there when the yellow line restrictions do come into force.
 These bays are mainly found in bus lanes.

 Vehicles that obstruct driveways, are parked unlawfully in doctors' bays, mandatory disabled bays or that block dropped kerbways, which permit disabled people and parents with pushchairs to safely cross the road, are likely to receive a ticket and could even be towed away.

 The council's environment and community services director Tony McDonald said: